 ‘This is about the closest England can come to the herbal pungency of Sauvignon Blanc,’ wrote Oz Clarke and Margaret Rand in their 2015 edition of ‘Grapes and Wines: a comprehensive guide’.
 They cited key aromas of hedgerow, elderflower and pear.

-However, Flint Vineyard in East Anglia said earlier this year that fermentation trials showed that Bacchus was capable of containing more complex flavour compounds than first thought.
+Flint Vineyard in East Anglia undertook extensive researches on the grape, which showed that Bacchus was capable of containing more complex flavour compounds than first thought.

-In East Anglia, Winbirri’s 2015 Bacchus was described by DWWA judges as having elderflower, citrus and grassy notes, along with a bit of spice on the palate.
+In 2017, judges at Decanter World Wine Awards (DWWA) gave a Platinum Best in Show medal to Winbirri’s Bacchus 2015 from Norfolk.
+They described it as ‘a perfect aperitif wine’ featuring elderflower, citrus and grassy notes, along with a bit of spice on the palate.

 In most cases, the inherent high acidity and saline, herbal characters of a dry Bacchus make it a moreish, cleansing pairing partner to seafood and creamy dishes, such as Italian risotto.